-Research shows that children and young people value and appreciate relationships over programmes, and interpersonal skills over technical diagnostic approaches (Haines & Case, 2015), with this approach aligning better with the rights-based approach to children in conflict with the law which has developed in Wales in recent years (Deering & Evans, 2020) and which Scotland ought to aspire to.
+Research shows that children and young people value and appreciate relationships over programmes, and interpersonal skills over technical diagnostic approaches (Haines & Case, 2015); this approach aligns better with the rights-based approach to children in conflict with the law which has developed in Wales in recent years (Deering & Evans, 2020) and to which Scotland ought to aspire.

 Amongst the skills required in the role is an ability and willingness to listen to the views of participants, including in the design of the participatory event or project itself (Weaver et al., 2019).
 Kerracher (2021) highlights some issues to consider when delivering participation projects.
-Citing the views of members from Youth Justice Voices and of STARR, she notes the personal qualities and service features that a participation project should aspire to.
+Citing the views of members from Youth Justice Voices and STARR she notes the personal qualities and service features that a participation project should aspire to.